SamuelAsherRivello/rmc-dots/README.md

 ## How to use

-This is the **Core** library for Unity Development by Rivello Multimedia Consulting.
+This is the **DOTS** library for Unity Development by Rivello Multimedia Consulting.

 It includes functionality for audio, custom data types, reusable Unity UI elements, visual transitions, and more.